Content Blocks in Edit View

 Paligo uses structured content, which is a standardized approach to writing, where the content consists of "blocks" of information.
 These blocks are organized into consistent structures and can be reused in many different outputs (PDF, HTML, HTML5, mobile devices).
 This makes the content more versatile as it is easier to move, reuse, update and convert into different formats — all important factors when creating documentation.

 As a contributor, you will be asked to contribute to one or more topics.
-Each topic consists of content blocks, like About Elements.
-When you add content in Contributor Editor, the correct block element is automatically added, ready for you to add the text.
-For example, if you add a note, the editor automatically adds a note
+Each topic consists of content blocks, called elements.
+When you add content in the Contributor Editor, Paligo adds the block

 element and a para

-element inside it.
-The para element is for the text of the note.
+element is for the text of the note.

 In the image below, we have a section that represents the entire Topic (1).
 Inside the section, there is a Title (2), a Paragraph (3), an Image (4) and an Admonition (5).